Skip to main content

 While two of the previously mentioned Palm Springs Art Museum branches are located in Downtown Palm Springs, the third one, a sculpture garden, is situated in Palm Desert.
 This locale used to be another Palm Springs modern art museum and exhibition space, but is no longer serving as one.
 Instead, the museum maintains the Faye Sarkowsky Sculpture Garden on the grounds adjacent to the ex-museum building.
 Visit this four-acre garden to see 14 outdoor sculptures and over 60 desert plants free of charge.

-The creation of the Cabazon Dinosaurs began in the 1960s by Knott's Berry Farm sculptor and portrait artist Claude K. Bell.
+The Cabazon Dinosaurs were created by Knott's Berry Farm sculptor and portrait artist Claude K. Bell in the 1960s.

 5. Cabazon Dinosaurs